Share This Post:

 Passive House Design

-Our brand new series Green Building - An Overview is just beginning.
-More coming soon!
+This is the first post in the series Green Building - An Overview - More coming soon!

-Our new series Green Building - An Overview is just beginning.
-More coming soon!
+Green Building - An Overview - More coming soon!

 GREEN BUILDING | Carolyn Feinstein | July 01, 2020

 A bunch of terms are thrown around when it comes to green building practices for your home: LEED Certified, Passive, Net Zero Energy, Zero Emission.
 The end goal of each is to reduce the ecological footprint of a building, but the approaches on how to accomplish this vary.
 Many green buildings, like Vancouver's Fire Hall 17, have accomplished more than one of these standards.
 Green building practices are chosen and implemented depending on the people and purpose the structure will serve.
 The needs and goals of the inhabitants guide the approach to design, construction, energy savings, and energy production on any given project.

 You may have heard the term "passive house" before, but understanding what it means is a different story.
 Creating a passive building, involves more than making sure your windows are properly oriented to catch a morning breeze.
 The goal of a passive house is to create an energy saving envelope to reduce the ecological footprint of the building.
 Basically, you are trying to recapture the heat generated in your home by your clothes dryer, refrigerator, and even body heat, so a traditional big air furnace isn't necessary.
 Fresh air comes in, and as it circulates throughout the house, it gets stale, picking up exhaust (and heat) from the appliances, etc. That stale air is then run though a heat recovery system, which pumps the stale air out of the house while filtering more than 75% of that free heat back into the incoming fresh air coming from outside, leaving you toasty warm without the need for a furnace.